-In contrast, pelagic fisheries generally operate dozens to a thousand of miles offshore, far away from the islands and coral reef habitat areas, to target pelagic fish species in the water column.
+Pelagic fisheries generally operate dozens to hundreds of miles offshore, far away from the islands and coral reef habitat areas, to target pelagic fish species in the water column.
 Federal regulations prohibit longline fishing generally within 50-75 nm from shoreline of Hawaii, 50 nm from the shoreline of Guam, and 30 nm from the shoreline of the CNMI.
 In American Samoa, federal regulations prohibit all fishing vessels greater than 50 ft in length, including longline vessels, from fishing generally within 50 nm of the shoreline.
-In the Pacific Remote Islands, federal regulations prohibit all commercial fishing generally within 50 nm of all islands.
+In the Pacific Remote Islands, federal regulations prohibit all commercial fishing generally within 50 nm of all islands, and within the entire U.S. EEZ around Jarvis, Wake, and Johnston Atoll.